Requirements on locomotives and passenger units

 The following guidelines states technical solutions for authorisation of a locomotive or a passenger unit (some are only available in Swedish):

-- The Swedish Transport Agency guide: Assessment of railway vehicles interaction with Swedish railway infrastructure and other functions.
+- The Swedish Transport Agency guide: National rules for railway vehicles interaction with Swedish railway infrastructure and other vehicle functions.

 - The Swedish Transport Agency guide: Guideline for issuing report for assessment of railway vehicles interaction with Swedish railway infrastructure, link in Swedish.